deanturpin/thelaststraw/_z_fermentation.md

 dd to a jar, almost to the brim, pop the lid on and leave in a dark cupboard for up to a week.
 You can put it in a fridge if you like but the acidity should stop anything untoward occurring.

-## Okraut
-A experiment to see how okra [behaves](images/okrachi3.jpg).
-The addition of okra makes it quite slippery so possibly not for everybody.
-But still.

 ## Beer and wine
 [Bison Brewery](http://bisonbeer.co.uk/) sell large refillable bottles of beer